 And, at not much more than a year old, it’s already doing some dicey business moves.
-Just last week, the company announced the creation of venture capital fund of no less than $45 million to help finance other artificial intelligence (AI), providers.
+Just last week, the company announced the creation of a venture capital fund of no less than $45 million to help finance other artificial intelligence (AI), providers.

 It wasn’t that long ago that Element AI raised $102 million in investment funding for its own AI projects.
-At that point the company disclosed its plans to invest in as many as 50 startups, but now, with the new round of funding that’s a whole load more opportunities to invest in.
+At that point, the company disclosed its plans to invest in as many as 50 startups, but now, with the new round of funding that’s a whole load more opportunities to invest in.